vovkos/doxyrest/doc/build-guide/rst/prerequisites-libs.rst

 	- wrappers for many popular libraries;
 	- and more...

-	AXL is includede in the recommended ``doxyrest_b`` bundle package.
+	AXL is included in the recommended ``doxyrest_b`` bundle package.
 Therefore, if you build Doxyrest from ``doxyrest_b`` package, you don't have to do anything extra -- AXL will be built automatically during the build process.

 	However, if you use the standalone ``doxyrest`` package, you will need to download and build AXL first.